 All this was predictable.
 Far more startling, however, was what showed up on the MRI.
 When people processed information that ran against their strongly held views - information that made their favoured candidate look bad - they actually used different parts of the brain than they did when they processed neutral or positive information.
 It seems confirmation bias really is hard-wired in each of us, and that has enormous consequences for how opinions survive and spread.

-That being said, it is quite possible that individuals having anti-market bias simply exaggerate trivial events.
+It is quite possible that individuals having anti-market bias simply exaggerate trivial events.
 Insofar as inequality increases, the growing sense of injustice could push more individuals to adopt anti-market positions.
-Interestingly, Napier and Jost (2008) reported that conservatives are happier than liberals, and that the growth of inequality affects more the level of happiness among liberals than among conservatives, because liberals do not accept inequality as easily as the conservatives.
-But overall, income inequality seems to reduce happiness as reported by individuals (see also Kahneman et al. 2006).
-The fact that the rich are getting richer at a faster rate than the poor is obviously not an idea that is accepted among most people but when a device ceases to function without any apparent, comprehensible reason, resentment against capitalism is even more stimulated.
+Interestingly, Napier and Jost (2008) reported that conservatives are happier than liberals, and that the growth of inequality affects the level of happiness more among liberals than among conservatives, because liberals do not accept inequality as easily as the conservatives.
+But overall, income inequality seems to reduce happiness as reported by individuals (see also, Kahneman et al., 2006).
+The fact that the rich are getting richer at a faster rate than the poor is obviously not an idea that is accepted among most people.
+But when a device ceases to function without any apparent, comprehensible reason, resentment against capitalism is even more stimulated.
 Hence the temptation to blame the big firms increases along with the feeling that the products become less and less sustainable.

-But if some products are less durable today than it were before, it should be kept in mind that goods are not homogeneous.
+But if some products are less durable today than they were before, it should be kept in mind that goods are not homogeneous.
 Some products benefit from being durable, and others from being less.
 It could be argued that a bulb lasting 50 years may have its advantages, as we avoid the trouble of changing the bulb and take the risk of falling from a ladder.
 In contrast, a car lasting 50 years will soon become obsolete over time.
-That a product benefiting from being durable has seen his life expectancy falling does not prove that obsolescence was planned, especially because of the difficulty in distinguishing between "planned" obsolescence and the obsolescence "adapted" to the ever-changing consumers' preferences.
-The explanation is that a producer has to make compromise.
-Greater efficiency can be implemented at the expense of the life expectancy, and vice versa.
+That a product benefiting from being durable has seen its life expectancy falling does not prove that obsolescence was planned, especially because of the difficulty in distinguishing between the obsolescence that is “planned” or “adapted” to the ever-changing consumers’ preferences.
+The explanation is that a producer has to make a compromise.
+Greater efficiency can be implemented at the expense of life expectancy, and vice versa.
 If a bulb gains to be sustainable, it also gains to be effective.
-If durability has been reduced, it is because the luminous efficiency has become a more important criterion for the consumer's point of view.
+If durability has been reduced, it is because the luminous efficiency has become a more important criterion for the consumer’s point of view.

 Some historical points have been reported in the documentary.
 We are told that a cartel between producers of bulbs during the 1920s planned to reduce the life expectancy of the bulbs for the sole purpose of encouraging consumers to excessive purchases.

 But the facts tell us another story.
-Here's a passage of the 1951 Report on the Supply of Electric Lamps :
+Here’s a passage from the 1951 Report on the Supply of Electric Lamps :

 125. The main factors in the design of a filament lamp are its life on the one hand and its luminous efficiency, i.e. the amount of light per unit of power (watt), on the other.
 A lamp designed to give high luminous efficiency has a shorter life than one designed to give a lower luminous efficiency and a long life ; in other words, an increase in the life of a lamp can only be obtained at the expense of efficiency.
 The cost of production of the lamp would be much the same whatever the life.
 For ordinary lighting, therefore, the relative importance of luminous efficiency and of long life (from the consumer’s point of view) depends on the relative costs of replacing lamps and of power.
 Where power is relatively expensive it is more economical to use high efficiency lamps and vice versa.
 In practice a single standard only of life has been adopted both here and in many other countries.
 The current B.S.I, specification for ordinary lamps, No. 161, lays down a minimum life of 1,000 hours and minimum values of luminous efficiency.
 The life of 1,000 hours is adopted as a standard in many countries though the United States adopts a lower figure for some ratings; it has been used in the United Kingdom since 1921, during which period the luminous efficiency has been substantially increased.
 Any figure chosen must be a compromise as the cost of power to different classes of consumer varies considerably and there is, therefore, no single optimum.* Some commercial users, however, have told us that they obtain longer life by “under-running” lamps (i.e. using lamps designed for, say, a 240 volt system on a 230 volt supply), particularly in positions where the cost of replacing lamps is considerable.
 (Chapter 9: Quality and Standards)